 My mom knocked softly on my door and opened it, holding a pile of neatly folded, freshly laundered robes the day before I'd leave for my sixth year at Hogwarts.

 "Thanks, mom," I took them from her and set them on the corner of my bed.

 "Need any help in here?"

 "No, I've got everything sorted out, I've just got to pack it in now," I picked up a stack of books to put in the bottom of my freshly cleaned out trunk.
-She'd sunk into my desk chair before I'd even declined her offer, knowing perfectly well it would only upset me if she put anything out of order.
+She sunk into my desk chair before I'd even said no, knowing perfectly well it would only upset me if she put anything out of order.
 Organization was a hobby of mine.

 "You know I'll write to you every week, like always," I assured her, "and I'm not little!"

 "You'll always be little," she pulled me onto her lap and kissed me as I reached past her to get my quills and ink.

 "Mom," I giggled, then sat suddenly upright, "is something burning?"

 "Bullocks!" she sprang up, causing me to almost fall over, "the laundry made me forget about the casserole!"